radius-project/radius/docs/contributing/contributing-code/contributing-code-k8s/running-functional.md

----
-type: docs
-title: "Running Radius Kubernetes functional tests"
-linkTitle: "Functional tests"
-description: "How to run Radius Kubernetes functional tests"
+# Running Radius Kubernetes functional tests
-weight: 200
----

 You can find the functional tests under `./test/functional/kubernetes/`.
 A functional tests (in our terminology) is a test that interacts with real hosting enviroments (Azure, Kubernetes), deploys real applications and resources, and covers realistic or simulated user scenarios.